HackRU/one-app-android/README.md

 ## TO-DO List

-* Finish/polish readme
-* Finalize navigation design
-* Refacter bottom navigation logic
-* Refacter networking
+* Re-implement networking
+* Re-implement the scanner
+* Convert the timer, events, announcements, map, and QR floating action button to Kotlin
-* Redo the scanner!!
+* Coordinate with the backend (lcs) about announcement notifications
-* Fix those terrible login bugs from Spring 2018
-* Implement informative error reporting (to users)

 ## Links to Further docs